AlgomateInc/CryptoMarket/README.md

 ## Using ConfigAccountLoader

-  * Add keys, secrets, and additional information to the ACCOUNTS_CONFIG section in tests/AccountConfigData.php for desired exchanges
+  * Add keys, secrets, and additional information to the ACCOUNTS_CONFIG section in tests/ConfigData.php for desired exchanges
-  * Instantiate ConfigAccountLoader with AccountsConfigData::ACCOUNTS_CONFIG
+  * Instantiate ConfigAccountLoader with ConfigData::ACCOUNTS_CONFIG
   * Call "getAccounts"

 ## Using MongoAccountLoader

-  * Add MONGODB_URI and MONGODB_NAME to tests/AccountConfigData.php
+  * Add MONGODB_URI and MONGODB_NAME to tests/ConfigData.php
   * Add entries to the "servers" collection using the following document format:
   {
     'ServerName': 'xxxxxxxx', // any user-defined name, used to construct MongoAccountLoader